 - 2 tablespoons chopped chives

-Place the potatoes in a pot with enough water to cover plus two inches them.
+- Place the potatoes in a pot with enough water to cover plus two inches them.
 Add ½ teaspoon of salt and the bay leaves.
 Bring to a boil, and cook for about 10 minutes, or until fork tender.
-Drain, remove the bay leaves and set the potatoes aside until ready to use
+Drain and remove the bay leaves.

-In a small bowl, whisk together the apple cider vinegar, water, mustard, black pepper and the remaining salt.
+- In a small bowl, whisk together the apple cider vinegar, vegetable stock, mustard, black pepper and the remaining salt.

 Other delicious cookout recipes include: